 - A. The proponent will prepare and implement a Strategic Social Plan to develop a coordinated approach to service planning, service delivery and change management as recommended in the Integrated Social Sustainability and health Impact Assessment contained in Appendix 11 of the Environmental Assessment Report. - B. The proponent will prepare and implement a Rehousing Process including establishing a Rehousing Team within NSW Land and Housing Corporation. - C. The proponent will prepare and implement a Communications Strategy throughout the development process. - D. The proponent will obtain all necessary approvals required by State and Commonwealth legislation in undertaking the project.

 5.1.5 Access and Movement

-A. Roads will be constructed in accordance with the objectives principles and design criteria contained in Appendix 12 of the Environmental Assessment Report as amended by the drawings contained in Appendix 9 of the Final Response to Submissions and Preferred Project Report dated May 2012.
+A. Roads will be constructed in accordance with the objectives principles and design criteria contained in Appendix 12 of the Environmental Assessment Report.

 5.1.6 Urban Design